KaddeOucif/weblogic/wlscnonjrf.md

-- Identify the Load Balancer that has your unique WLSC*NN* prefix:
+- Identify the Load Balancer that has your unique *WLSNN* prefix:

 ![](images/wlscnonjrfwithenv/image270.png)